DomenicoBarb/readme-gen/README.md

 ## Installation:

-"npm i inquirer" into the terminal.
+Type "npm i inquirer" into the terminal.

 ## Usage: